 The Budget Office played a critical role in resolving the 2008 financial crisis.
-It analyzed the impacts of TARP, the ARRA, and sequestration.
+It analyzed the impacts of TARP, American Recovery and Reinvestment Act (ARRA), and sequestration.
 These programs may never have gotten off the ground without CBO's respected analysis.

 How It Affects You

 The CBO affects you by monitoring the president’s budget.
 That provides a bit of a safeguard on government spending.
 But Congress ignores it, increasing the national debt through deficit spending.